kubernetes-study-guide/Kubernetes-Study-Guide/28_pod_custom_scripts/README.md

 ## initContainers

 In a pod, you can have multiple containers, a primary container, and optionally 1 or more secondary (sidecar) containers.
-Howevever there's another type of container can add in, called [initContainers](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-initialization/). initContainers (aka initialisation containers) are shortlived containers that are launched at a pod's launch time, as soon as the initContainers stops, the main primary container is then started up.
+Howevever there's another type of container that you can add in, called [initContainers](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-initialization/). initContainers (aka initialisation containers) are shortlived containers that are launched at a pod's launch time, as soon as the initContainers stops, the main primary container is then started up.

 One possible usecase for this is to use it populate a emptyDir non-persistant volume with website files, e.g. by git cloning a repo.
 Then the primary httpd container can mount that volume and display it.
 You can setup initcontianers using the pod.spec.initContainers yaml setting: